mcw-rcc/mcw-rcc.github.io/docs/software/matlab.md

 ### Download Plugin Files

-Download the [scheduler plugin files](https://mcw0.sharepoint.com/:u:/s/RCCAdminSite/EUWQCfvxJS5Kve_51iYJMEUBkw3_o0a3v_Gm-I_FOy79OA?e=SaLY6k){:target="_blank"} that help connect your MATLAB client to the HPC cluster.
-Unzip and save this folder to a location of your choice.
+Download the [scheduler plugin files](https://mcw0.sharepoint.com/:u:/s/RCCAdminSite/EaiUy_hfsD9KkB7BSaONsYcB2NL5tjICvKYQLLM4UyiJ_w){:target="_blank"} that help connect your MATLAB client to the HPC cluster.
+Unzip and save the folder `matlab-parallel-slurm-plugin-{{ version }}` to a location of your choice.
 Please note, this folder should be saved in a location that will not be moved or erased.

 ### Add Startup Script